snaewe/omniorbpy/README.txt

 1. There is no support for DII and DSI.
 Since you can write IDL and Python code on-the-fly, this is not a significant limitation.

-2. Objects by value are not supported.
+2. Interceptors have only limited functionality, and do not adhere to the portable interceptors API.